How Much Does Welding School Cost in California?

 welding program tuition costs

-One clear way to budget for welding training in California is to start with per-unit rates: in-state students typically pay about $46 per unit, which makes a 60-unit AS in Welding roughly $2,760 in tuition, while out-of-state students pay about $20,040 for the same program.
+Start with per-unit rates to build your budget.
+In-state students pay about $46 per unit, making a 60-unit AS in Welding roughly $2,760 in tuition.
+Out-of-state students pay about $20,040 for the same program.

 Certificate, Specialty, and Associate Degree Cost Comparisons